AndrewAlscher/cc_assignment_2/README.md

 ## Databases

+Databases stores images along with their related information.

 ### Producer DB

 #### Description

-This database stores images along with their related information.
+This database is a part of Leaf Image Management System and stores images along with their related information, which are produced.

 #### Kubernetes Configuration Files: